==================

 Other scenic hiking trails include:

-Oak Hammock Trail at National Wildlife Refuge lets guests have a calming walk in the woods.
-It persuades people to go through thickets of ferns under the shade of live oaks.
-Likewise, the trail outlines one of the most charming habitats without effort.
-It brings folks to “the hammock” at the island’s north tip.
+Oak Hammock Trail at National Wildlife Refuge entices visitors to venture on a calming walk in the woods through thickets of ferns under the shade of live oaks.
+The trail offers an easy outline to one of the most charming habitats, “the hammock” at the island’s north tip.

-Moreover, this 0.7-mile interpretive trail loop offers a beautiful boardwalk.
-The place allows travelers to spot dozens of armadillos roaming around.
+Moreover, this 0.7-mile interpretive trail loop offers a beautiful boardwalk and allows visitors to spot dozens of armadillos roaming around.

 Scenic Hikes at Merritt Island

-Moreover, looking up into the tall, long-leaf pines may give you a dramatic moment.
-It could show you a glimpse of a red-headed woodpecker.
-Also, you may please your ears there.
-After all, the staccato-like tune “Klee-Klee-Klee” of a Southeastern American Kestrel is audible.
+Moreover, looking up into the tall, long-leaf pines may show you a glimpse of a red-headed woodpecker.
+In addition, you may also love to please your eyes when listening to the staccato-like tune “Klee-Klee-Klee” of a Southeastern American Kestrel.

 Furthermore, head to Fort King Road if you are willing to exchange nature for history.
-Here you will find a replica log parapet and trail pointers.
-It reveals the 1835 Seminole Indian war against the US.
-Also, history enthusiasts can wander back to the ancient oak tree.
-It’s to witness a majestic 250 years old live oak standing tall.
+Here you will find a replica log breastwork and trail pointers revealing the 1835 Seminole Indian war against the US.
+In addition, history enthusiasts may also love to wander back to the ancient oak tree to witness a majestic 250 years old live oak standing tall.

-Seminole Rest is not a part of the Merritt Island National Wildlife Refuge.
-But it is a lovely place to explore.
-It lies outside the Canaveral National Seashore.
-Also, it’s on the Mosquito Lagoon’s western shore at 210 River Road.
-The authorities acquired the site after establishing it as a national seashore.
+Although Seminole Rest is not a part of the Merritt Island National Wildlife Refuge and lies entirely outside the Canaveral National Seashore, it is a lovely place to explore.
+Located on the Mosquito Lagoon’s western shore, at 210 River Road, the authorities acquired the site after establishing National Seashore.

-The place is open to the public from sunrise to sunset, and Instone House has specific opening times.
-So, check the latest schedule from their website before making your travel plans.
+While Seminole Rest is open to the public from sunrise to sunset, the Instone House has specific opening times.
+So, you may want to check the latest schedule from their website before making your travel plans.

-Its most notable feature includes the home of the Hatton Tumor family.
-It also has a guest cottage – the Caretaker’s House.
+The most notable features of Seminole Rest include the home of the Hatton Tumor family and a guest cottage – the Caretaker’s House.

 Kayaking at Merritt Island National Wildlife Refuge is a popular activity.
 You will love clear kayak tours floating you through the picturesque wildlife refuge.
-Also, these kayak tours are perfect for getting up-close glimpses of animals.
-The site has manatees, dolphins, colorful wild birds, and other creatures.
-Kayaking at Merritt Island is a relaxing way to paddle.
-The activity offers charming opportunities to witness a place brimming with life.
+In addition, these kayak tours are also perfect for getting up-close glimpses of manatees, dolphins, colorful wild birds, and other forms of wildlife.
+In fact, kayaking at Merritt Island is a leisurely paddle that offers charming opportunities to witness undistributed nature and fascinating Florida wildlife.

-Part of the National Wildlife Refuge, Indian River Lagoon is home to a blanket of flora and fauna.
+Located with the national wildlife refuge, Indian River Lagoon is home to an extended range of incredible wildlife.
 Due to its distinctive geographical position, temperate and tropical ecosystems thrive here.
-The shallow 156-mile estuary hosts fish species, marine mammals, and birds dwell.
-These creatures rely on immense grasslands and mangroves.
+The shallow 156-mile estuary is home to extensive fish species, marine mammals, and birds that rely on immense grasslands and mangroves.

 Tricolor Herone at Merritt Island National Wildlife Refuge

-It’s also where you can pick your favorite fishing venue.
-After all, it has mangrove shorelines to sand potholes and channel edges.
-Besides fishing, kayak anglers can camp on designated islands too.
-Take note that the place features grills and picnic tables.
+You can pick your favorite fishing venue from mangrove shorelines to sand potholes and channel edges.
+In addition to fishing opportunities, kayak anglers can camp on designated islands featuring grills and picnic tables.

-The Indian River Lagoon has salty water.
-Hence, its environment is ideal for dinoflagellates emitting natural light (bioluminescence) for protection.
-Natural light (bioluminescence) is a beautiful sight to behold.
-It results from the emission of a living organism due to self-preservation.
+The Indian River Lagoon water contains high salt, making it ideal for dinoflagellates that emit natural light (bioluminescence) for protection.
+Natural light (bioluminescence) is a result emitted by a living organism.

-Bioluminescent kayak tours in IRL at Merritt Island National Wildlife Refuge are fantastic.
-After all, it will let you witness water lighting up as luminous sea word surrounds your kayak.
-These tours are “the best vacation activities to do in Florida.”
+Bioluminescent kayak tours in IRL at Merritt Island National Wildlife Refuge will let you witness water lighting up as luminous sea word surrounds your kayak.
+These tours are also known as “the best vacation activities to do in Florida.”

 Moreover, camping at the Manatee Hammock County Park costs $26 per night.
-Of its 186 RV sites, 166 have electric and sewer hookups, hot showers, and restrooms.
+Of its 186 RV sites, 166 are equipped with electric and sewer hookups, hot showers, and restrooms.

 Know Before You Go